wdebeaum/piano-keyboard/USAGE.md

 ## Usage Instructions

-Build up to 10 octaves by repeating the [building instructions](BUILD.md).
+Build up to 10 octaves by repeating the [octave building instructions](BUILD.md).
 Connect them side to side on a flat surface, first lining up the skewers with their holes on the opposide side, and then pushing the octaves together so that the five-pin male connector on the right octave goes into the five-socket female connector on the left octave.

+You have a number of options for connecting the octaves to something that will actually play notes:

+### With a Teensy 4.0

+Build the end piece using the [end building instructions](BUILD.md) (scroll down).
+Connect the left (five-pin male) connector on the lowest (leftmost) octave to the (five-pin female) connector on the right side of the end piece.
+Then connect the micro-USB connector on the back of the end piece to a computer or other device that understands USB MIDI devices.
+Optionally, connect a pedal switch to the 1/4" sustain pedal jack on the front of the end piece.

+The front knob is a pitch bend knob.
+The back knob is for modulation.
+Not all MIDI synthesizers or instruments support these functions.

+The buttons allow you to adjust a few settings.
+The left and right buttons select which setting is being changed.
+The inner up and down buttons adjust the currently selected setting in fine increments, and the outer ones adjust it in coarse increments.
+The rectangular button in the bottom left resets the currently selected setting to the minimum possible value.
+There are currently 3 different settings you can change:

+ 1. Transposition.
+Fine adjustment is by semitone, coarse adjustment is by octave.
+On startup the lowest pitch on the keyboard is C5.
+ 2. Instrument (MIDI program).
+Fine adjustment is by instrument, coarse adjustment is by family (group of 8 instruments in the General MIDI instrument list).
+On startup this is the first instrument, Acoustic Grand Piano.
+ 3. MIDI channel.
+Fine adjustment moves by 1 channel at a time, coarse adjustment moves by 4 channels at a time.
+On startup this is the first channel.

 ### With a Raspberry Pi